dkovacs24/ReviOS_faq/docs/related.md

 ---

 ## How can I enable Windows Defender or Superfetch (SysMain) or UAC or Notifications?
+Revision Tool

 1. In the `Documents` folder of the (default) user go to `Workspace` and then `Revision-Tool` folder.
 To be exact: `%userprofile%\Documents\Workspace\Revision-Tool`
 2. Run `Start.bat`